edri2or-commits/project-38/docs/context/phase_status.md

 3. ❌ Deploy to PROD before DEV validation
 4. ❌ Create resources in any GCP project other than `project-38-ai` or `project-38-ai-prod`
 5. ❌ Write to legacy workspace (`ai-os`) without `LEGACY_WRITE_OK` keyword
-6. ❌ Auto-sync to Drive (create update requests instead)
+6. ❌ Auto-sync to Drive (Drive is deprecated, repo is SSOT)
 7. ❌ Run gcloud commands without `--project` flag
-8. ❌ Assume facts not in the Facts Block
+8. ❌ Assume facts not in documentation

 ### Verification Only
 - If you need to verify secrets/IAM: list names/metadata ONLY